SMTG-Bham/ThermoParser/examples/multiphon/README.rst

 group and preferably closely related) or materials under expansion or compression.

-This is also available as a command line script ``tp-converge-phonons``.
+This is also available as a command line script ``tp plot phonons``.

 This also demonstrates the large axes style, more appropriate for presentations or posters than the default style, which is better for